 What is the overall objective of your project?
 Are you creating a new internal system, working with an outside client to develop a service, building a website, visualizing your customer journey?
 Whatever it may be, identify the main goal of your project so that you can work backward from there, to start your story map.

 Once you identify your end target, the next step is to outline your vision.
 Think of this step as telling the initial story.
 Here are a few examples of initial stories:

-E-commerce site- walkthrough the customer journey.
-Customer searches for an item, finds your website, views products, selects a specific product, looks at images, puts product in the cart, enters payment information, enters shipping information, confirms the order.
+E-commerce site- walk through the customer journey.
+Customer searches for an item, finds your website, views products, selects a specific product, looks at images, puts a product in the cart, enters payment information, enters shipping information, confirms the order.

 Planning an event- walkthrough a guest’s experience.
 The guest arrives, valets their car, checks their coat, finds their table, has cocktails, participates in the silent auction, enjoys their meal, watches live entertainments, departs with their thank-you bag.

 Developing a job board- outline the job seeker’s journey.
-Applicant uploads resume, applicant browses open jobs, applicant finds an appropriate job and applies, the employer is notified of the new applicant and can choose to engage or not, communication is established.
+The applicant uploads a resume, applicant browses open jobs, the applicant finds an appropriate job and applies, the employer is notified of the new applicant and can choose to engage or not, communication is established.

 The key with this step is to understand your end game (goal), and the ideal storyline (vision) you would like to happen to get there.